-Applications rounds for the Single Family Tax Credit program will be administered monthly through March 2027.
+Application rounds for the Single Family Tax Credit program will be administered monthly through March 2027.
 Each application round period will generally open at 8:00 a.m.
 (EST) on the first day of the month, and its submission deadline will be 4:00 p.m.
 (EST) on the last day of the month.
 The application period will close the next business day if the first day of the month is a Saturday, Sunday, or holiday.
 The application period will close the last Friday of the month If the last day of the month is a Saturday or Sunday.

-Appendix A sets forth a-A calendar with-outlining the monthly application round, the round's application period start date, and the round's application period submission deadline is set forth in Appendix A.
+Appendix A sets forth a calendar with the monthly application round's application period start date, and submission deadline.

-All awarded projects must provide to OHFA a Development Update Submission will be due to OHFA within six months from the OHFA Board's Single Family Tax Credit Reservation approval date.
+All awarded projects must provide to OHFA a Development Update Submission within six months from the OHFA Board's Single Family Tax Credit Reservation approval date.
 This submission will verify the project meets the required thresholds for eligibility and funding.
-The Development Update Submission must include additional project information as outlined in the Allocation Plan and identified by the OHFA Board at approval, to verify the project meets the required thresholds for eligibility and funding.
-Additional Eextensions to this deadline can may be made at OHFA staff's discretion.
+The Development Update Submission must include additional project information as outlined in the Allocation Plan and identified by the OHFA Board at approval.
+Extensions to this deadline may be made at OHFA staff's discretion.

-The project's Completion Date, the date that all Single Family Dwelling units in the project must be constructed and sold to Qualified Buyers, will be set at 24 months from the OHFA Board's Single Family Tax Credit Reservation approval date.
+The project's Completion Date will be set at 24 months from the OHFA Board's Single Family Tax Credit Reservation approval date.
 Completion Date shall mean the date that all Single Family Dwelling units in the project must be constructed and sold to Qualified Buyers,